How Agerpoint helped a global food corporation get ahead of a cocoa crisis, and what it took to make plant-level data actually work in the field

 Cocoa is in everything.
 Chocolate bars, confectionery, flavourings, it's a commodity so embedded in food supply chains that most companies take it for granted.
 Until a few years ago, disease swept through cocoa farms across West Africa and prices jumped 130% almost overnight.

-For one major global food and beverage corporation, the crisis exposed something uncomfortable.
-They had built an entire business on cocoa from these regions, but they had almost no visibility into what was actually happening on the farms.
-They didn't know exactly where their cocoa was coming from.
-They couldn't tell whether disease was spreading toward their suppliers.
+For one major global food and beverage corporation, the crisis exposed some oversight.
+They had built an entire business on cocoa from these regions, but they had limited visibility into what was actually happening on the farms.
+The supply chain wasn't traceable all the way to specific cacao farms.
+They couldn't track whether their farms were at risk of disease.
 They had no reliable way to check whether cocoa from a new region would meet their quality standards.

 The data existed, in theory.
 It just couldn't be collected fast enough, or at the right scale, to be useful.